WXlab-NJMU/scPolylox/Protocol.md

-## Protocol of Retrieving Polylox Barcodes from scRNA-seq PacBio Reads
+## Protocol of Retrieving Polylox Barcodes from scRNA-seq PacBio Reads (scRPBPBR)

 ### Equipment
    + Data (PacBio reads, either in fasta or fastq format)